 Moaz asked, “How to remove oil stain from cotton?”

-- Lay the front of the stain on a cloth or stack of several paper towels.
-Apply a spot remover, such as Carbona Stain Devils, to the back of the stain and blot the back of the stain to push the oil out the front side of the fabric.¹
+- Another option is to use a spot remover, such as Carbona Stain Devils.
+Lay the front of the stain on a cloth or stack of several paper towels.
+Apply the spot remover to the back of the stain and blot the back of the stain to push the oil out the front side of the fabric.

 - No spot remover?
 Use acetone nail polish remover instead.
-Place the front of the stain on a towel or folded paper towel, apply the nail polish remover to the back of the stain, and blot the back of the stain.¹
+Test it first on a small hidden area, such as an inner seam.
+If safe, place the front of the stain on a towel or folded paper towel, then apply the nail polish remover to the back of the stain, and blot the back of the stain.

-- If the stain is stubborn, it can likely be removed by dabbing with eucalyptus oil.⁶ Dab the eucalyptus oil onto the stain, then launder as usual.
+- If the stain is stubborn, it can likely be removed by dabbing with eucalyptus oil.
+Dab the eucalyptus oil onto the stain, then launder as usual.

 Additional Tips and Advice